MarioR81/activity-tracker-BE/README.md

 ## RESTRICTED: REQUIRES HEADER

-Will add a row to the kids table.
+Will add a row to the Activities table.

 example data:
 {